The word commitment is bandied around an awful lot, and fear of commitment is something that everyone talks about nowadays.

 If you hear your partner referring to you as a unit, or you find yourself assuming that he or she is included in an invitation because in your mind you come as a package, that’s a good sign that the two of you are a team.

-Whilst some people might view commitment negatively or be scared of it, building a committed relationship with another human being can be a beautiful thing.
+Whilst some people might view commitment negatively or be scared of it, basing a relationship with another human being upon it can be a beautiful thing.

 But when it’s new, it can all be a little overwhelming.

 We’ve established the signs of a committed relationship, but what does that actually mean?

 If this is new territory for you, you might well be unsure about how that commitment to another person might manifest in your life, and what implications it has for the two of you.

 How might real commitment change your life?

 1. You make decisions for two.